CxELabs/M365HOL/instructions.md

 #### Create a Kali Linux VM

-> [!NOTE] time to create the Kali Linux VM is approx 5 minutes.
-Make sure to add a port that enables you to connect.*
+> [!NOTE] The time to create the Kali Linux VM is approx 5 minutes.
+Make sure to add a port that enables you to connect.

 1. [] In the Azure portal, click on **Create a resource** and search for **Kali Linux** and **create** the VM